Official Global Travel Advisories

 Niger - AVOID ALL TRAVEL

-Avoid all travel to Niger, with the exception of the capital, Niamey, due to the risks of terrorism and kidnapping.
+Avoid all travel to Niger due to the ongoing political instability and the risks of terrorism and kidnapping.

 Safety and security